 First they came for our soda and I did not speak out – because I did not drink soda.
 Then they came for our carbonated water and I said, “Oh, hell no.”

 It’s a pretty typical story, really.
 Human falls in love with something.
 Society embraces it.
 A collective of health professionals do research and find that… well sorry, that’ll kill ya!
 And I was cool with saying goodbye to this and to that.
 It was good information to have!
 I was a healthy queen!
 But when they said carbonated water could be bad for me?
 Bad for my bones, they said?
 For my teeth?
 I couldn’t bear it.

 These vicious rumours spread like wildfire!
 And I, the eternal soda water drinker was in shambles.
 I had to do something.
 And so… I googled.

 Let's Get To The Truth

-Turns out, Fam, the rumours ain’t true.
+Turns out, the rumors aren't true.
 But I don’t expect you to take my word for it.
-So let’s, you and I, have a little Q&A.
+So how about a little Q&A!

 You: So, carbonated water is just…?